-An RCA provides essential information for property owners and occupiers, as it will determine the amount for which a property is insured.
+An RCA provides essential information for property owners, occupiers and managers, as it will determine the amount for which a property is insured (declared value, or DV).
 If the figure is too high, the insurance premiums will too be unnecessarily high.
 If too low, the property owner may have to make up the difference between the amount insured for and the actual cost of rebuilding, should a total loss result.
-In fact, insurers can reject claims altogether if the amount insured for falls badly short of the actual cost of reinstatement in the event of a claim.
+In fact, insurers can reject claims altogether if the DV falls severely short of the actual cost of reinstatement in the event of a claim.

-An accurate Reinstatement Cost Assessment is also important for insurance claims for repairs.
-Most insurance policies specify that in the case of undervaluation by more than ten percent, the insurer will not cover the full cost of any repairs.
+An accurate reinstatement cost assessment is also important for insurance claims for repairs.
+Most insurance policies specify that in the case of undervaluation by more than 10%, the insurer will not cover the full cost of any repairs.
 The Association of British Insurers advise that 20% of householders are under-insured and one study has put the figure at as high as 80%.

 We recommend RCAs are reviewed regularly to ensure they are still accurate, taking into account the changing costs of materials and other developments in the building trade.
-Best practice (the RICS) recommends that a full reassessment is undertaken at least every three years.
+Best practice (the RICS) recommends that a full review is undertaken at least every three years.
 Talk to us about frequencies, and desktop assessments too.